fuzziqersoftware/newserv/README.md

 Independently of this project, there are many other PSO servers out there.
 Those that I know of that are (or were) public are listed here in approximate chronological order:

-* (Early 2000s) **[Schtserv](https://schtserv.com/)**: The first public-access PSO server; written in Delphi by Schthack.
-Still active and popular as of early 2025.
-Schtserv is also the only other unofficial server to support all versions of PSO, including Episode 3.
-(Their implementation of Episode 3 is based on newserv's, which is itself based on Sega's.)
+* (Early 2000s) **[Schtserv](https://schtserv.com/)**: The first public-access PSO server, written in Delphi by Schthack.
+Schtserv is the only other unofficial server to support Episode 3, their implementation of which is based on newserv's (which is based on Sega's).
 * (2005) **Khyller**: An early attempt of mine to support PSO PC, GC, and BB.
 See above for more details.
 * (2006) **Aeon**: My second attempt.
 Better than Khyller, but still unreliable.
 * (2008) **Tethealla**: A fairly extensive implementation of PSOBB, written in C by Sodaboy.
-The public version of Tethealla has been [officially disowned](https://www.pioneer2.net/community/threads/tethealla-server-forums-removal.26365/) (as it is now more than 15 years old), but closed-source development continues.
-[Ephinea](https://ephinea.pioneer2.net/), currently the most popular PSOBB server, is the continuation of this project.
+The public version of Tethealla has been [officially disowned](https://www.pioneer2.net/community/threads/tethealla-server-forums-removal.26365/) as it is now more than 15 years old, but closed-source development continues.
+[Ephinea](https://ephinea.pioneer2.net/) is the continuation of this project.
 Several other modern PSOBB servers are forks of the initial public version of Tethealla as well.
-* (2008) **[Sylverant](https://sylverant.net/)** [(source)](https://sourceforge.net/projects/sylverant/): The second public-access PSO server; written in C by BlueCrab.
-Still active and popular as of early 2025.
+* (2008) **[Sylverant](https://sylverant.net/)** [(source)](https://sourceforge.net/projects/sylverant/): The second public-access PSO server, written in C by BlueCrab.
 * (2015) **[Archon](https://github.com/dcrodman/archon)**: A PSOBB server written in Go by Drew Rodman.
 * (2015) **[Idola](https://github.com/HybridEidolon/idolapsoserv)**: A PSOBB server written in Rust by HybridEidolon.
 Functionality status unknown; the project has been archived.
-* (2017) **[Aselia](https://github.com/Solybum/Aselia)**: A PSOBB server written written in C# by Soly.
+* (2017) **[Aselia](https://github.com/Solybum/Aselia)**: A PSOBB server written in C# by Soly.
 It seems this was planned to be open-source at some point, but that has not (yet) happened.
 * (2018) **newserv**: This project right here.
 * (2019) **[Mechonis](https://gitlab.com/sora3087/mechonis)**: A PSOBB server with a microservice architecture written in TypeScript by TrueVision.
+* (2020) **[Booma.Server](https://github.com/HelloKitty/Booma.Server)**: A PSOBB server written in C# by Glader, with Soly's help.
 * (2021) **[Phantasmal World](https://github.com/DaanVandenBosch/phantasmal-world)**: A set of PSO tools, including a web-based model viewer and quest builder, and a PSO server, written by Daan Vanden Bosch.
 * (2021) **[Elseware](http://git.sharnoth.com/jake/elseware)**: A PSOBB server written in Rust by Jake.